Research Reveals the Best Credit Cards After Bankruptcyz

 3. Will the account convert to a standard unsecured credit account at some point in the future?

-The best credit cards after bankruptcy available will have the ability to convert your account to a standard credit card after 12-18 months of responsible use on your part.
+The ideal bankruptcy credit cards will have the ability to convert your account to a standard credit card after 12-18 months of responsible use on your part.

 This is a valuable benefit to you even if the lender requires two years of timely payments and good account management on your part before changing card to an unsecured credit card.
 When that happens, you will be refunded your deposit used to secure the original account.